Values are what bring distinction to your life. You don't find them, you choose them. And when you do, you're on the path to fulfillment.

 Reason won’t stop us from falling in love or make it easier to leave.
 Ending a even a toxic relationship can be as hard as falling in love was easy!
 Learn to avoid these pitfalls.

 Lies and secrets damage us and our relationships.
-People worry about the risk of being honest, without considering the risks of dishonesty.
-Trust once broken is hard to repair.
+People too often worry about the risks of being honest, without considering the risks of dishonesty.

 Gaslighting is a malicious form of mental and emotional abuse that causes self-doubt and alters your perception of reality.
 Learn the signs and symptoms — and how to recover.

 Sociopaths and narcissists can share similar traits, but knowing the difference is crucial to determine whether the relationship improve?
 Information is power.